⬅️ Homepage

 Assessing Content Efficacy

 One of the first things I do when working on a content site is to try ascertain the shape of the site.
-What content exists, how much is there, and how is it structured, etc. We began with a CMS export of the entire site and marrying that with the client’s Google Analytics statistics in Airtable.
+What content exists, how much is there, and how it’s structured, etc. We began with a CMS export of the entire site and marrying that with the client’s Google Analytics statistics in Airtable.
 From here we could slice and dice to our heart’s content.
 One takeaway was that the site was bloated with relatively old marketing content - blogs and opinion pieces that were published more than 3 years ago.
 We recommended that the client cull through this chuck of content and consider which to retire.
 Not only would this bolster the findability of new content but also reduce the overall amount of content on the site.

 While we cranked on the content audit, we also conducted workshops to better understand the client’s content workflow.
 How content “gets done” more or less.
 This gave us helpful insight into how content is originated, reviewed, and published.
 We found the client’s workflow to be sound and effective for getting new, desirable content on the web.
 However, we saw opportunities for growth was in the ongoing maintenance and governance aspect.